 About the Scholarship: The Davidson County Education Foundation (DCEF) announces the establishment of the Carol Fritts Brinkley Scholarship for persons entering the field of education.
 At this time, DCEF invites the following to apply for this scholarship: (1) all Davidson County residents graduating in the two-year transfer program at Davidson-Davie who have been accepted at a four year college or university pursuing a teaching degree; and (2) all DCS Teacher Assistants who are enrolled in a four-year college or university pursuing a teaching degree.
 Selection will be based upon character & integrity, academic potential, financial need, & commitment to a career in education in NC, preferably Davidson County.

-Eligibility Requirements: A completed application must be completed by April 1st, 2020, & the following must be included:
+Eligibility Requirements: A completed application must be completed by late March of each year, & the following must be included:

 - Your reason for wanting to pursue a career in education